gelecekbilimde/backend/CONTRIBUTING.md

 2. **Create a New Branch**
     - Create a branch for your contribution.
-    - Ensure your feature branch is associated with the corresponding GitHub issue from the 'Development' section in each issue page.
+    - Ensure your feature branch is associated with the corresponding GitHub issue from our Jira page at gelecekbilimde.atlassian.net/jira

 3. **Make Changes**
     - Implement your changes in the branch you created.